 Lie down on your back with your arms at your sides and legs extended.
 Then, lift your heels off the floor (about six inches) and begin kicking up and down.
 Your abs should be burning almost immediately, but push through the pain and continue as long as you can.

 Lay on your back with your hands behind your head and your knees pulled towards your chest.
 Fully extend one leg while keeping the other bent in towards your chest.
 Twist your abdomen toward the bent leg and then switch, straightening the bent leg and bring the straightened leg in towards you.
 Now twist towards the newly bent knee and hold for three seconds.

 Lie on your back with your knees bent over your hips and heels together.
 Point your toes outward.
 Raise your shoulders and hold your arms out on the outside of your legs, palms pointed inward.
 Inhale.
 Breathe out as you extend your legs in front of you and bring your arms overhead, palms facing legs.
 Return to starting position.

 Lie face down on an exercise mat with arms fully extended in front of you.
 Simultaneously raise arms and legs while exhaling.
 Lower your arms and legs while inhaling.

 - Hot Potato

 Lie on your right side with legs straight on the floor, placing your feet ahead of your hips.
 Put your hands under your head.
 Lift your left leg up to the ceiling, then lower it down ahead of your right foot.
 Pulse it up and down five to seven times.
-Raise left leg straight up again, then lower it toward the floor behind right foot and pulse it up and down 5-7 times again.
+Raise the left leg straight up again, then lower it toward the floor behind the right foot and pulse it up and down 5-7 times again.
 Switch side and repeat.